 ICE & HEAT THERAPY

 Ice is used after an injury to reduce swelling and decrease pain.
 Ice should be used after an acute injury for the first 48 hours or until the swelling is eliminated.
+Most post-procedure recommendations include the use of ice at the site of the injection.
+However, most regenerative procedures typically instruct not to use cold or ice.
 Ice packs can be made by placing ice cubes or crushed ice in a ziplock plastic bag, or commercial frozen gel pack.
 Ice packs should not be placed directly on the skin to avoid frostbite; they should be placed over a wet washcloth or towel and can be held in place an ace bandage.
 Ice packs should be used for 10-20 minutes every 2-3 hours.

 Ice massage can be done by first freezing water in a paper or Styrofoam cup, then tear away the top lip of the cup, and massage the ice into the injury for only 5- 10 minutes.
 If ice packs are put directly on the skin and left too long, frostbite may occur.